top of page

 To win a wrongful termination lawsuit in California, you will need to prove that your employer terminated your employment for an illegal reason.

-This could include discrimination based on your race, gender, age, or other protected characteristic, or retaliation because you engaged in a protected activity such as complaining about harassment or discrimination.
+This could include discrimination based on your race, gender, age, or other protected characteristic, or retaliation for engaging in a protected activity, such as complaining about harassment or discrimination.

-In our previous article, "how do I win a wrongful termination case in California" we cover this subject in more detail; here's a summary of some steps you can take to increase your chances of winning a wrongful termination lawsuit in California:
+In the article, "California Wrongful Termination Compensation Calculator" we cover this subject in more detail; here's a summary of some steps you can take to increase your chances of winning a wrongful termination lawsuit in California:

 1. Gather evidence: It is important to gather as much evidence as possible to support your claim.
 This may include documents such as emails, performance evaluations, and witness statements.